imageio/imageio/docs/reference/core_v3.rst

 Some formats (GIF, MP4, TIFF, among others) allow storage of more than one ndimage in the same file, and you may wish to process all ndimages in such a file instead of just a single one.
-While :func:`iio.imread(..., index=None)
+While :func:`iio.imread(...)
 <imageio.core.v3_api.imread>` allows you to read all ndimages and stack them
 into a ndarray (using `index=None`; check the docs), this comes with two
 problems: